DarkMaps/DarkMapsServer/README.md

 **Provide new prekeys **

 Send a list of new prekeys to the server.
-Requires token authentication and request signing.
+Requires token authentication.
 ```
 /v1/<sender's device registration ID>/prekeys/ POST